 To add a new SFTP connection, click the + Add SFTP button.
 Give your import a name.

 Next, provide your SFTP credentials (username and password), SFTP server url/endpoint, port (default is 22), file path, file name, and delimiter type (comma, pipe or tab).
-Please note, you can use an explicit filename (e.g., myfile.csv) or a wildcard (e.g., contacts*) for either a .CSV or .TXT file type.
+Please note, you can use an explicit filename (e.g., myfile.csv) or a wildcard (e.g., contacts*) for a .CSV file type.
 Click the Test Connection button to confirm access.

 Optionally, the SFTP Importer app lets you import PGP encrypted files.
 To decrypt an encrypted file, enable Use PGP.
 When enabled, you will need to paste your PGP Private Key and, if created, your PGP Passphrase.